Global Stocks Rise, but Boeing Drags Dow Industrials Lower--Update

 U.S. stocks rose Monday, powered by gains in technology shares.

-Shares of other aerospace and defence companies mostly rose.
-United Technologies, Lockheed Martin and Raytheon each ticked up at least 0.2% apiece.
+Shares of other aerospace and defense companies mostly rose.
+United Technologies, Textron and Arconic each ticked up around 1% apiece.

+The pull back in Boeing is likely short-term and could mark a buying opportunity for investors, according to Mr. Weiner.

+"Boeing is in the catbird seat," Mr. Weiner said.
+"More people are entering the middle class and they're traveling.
+There needs to be more airplanes and there are only two major manufacturers."

 Monday's gains came after questions about the health of the world economy prompted stock declines Friday.
 A dramatic slide in Chinese exports and the lackluster U.S. jobs report led Wall Street to close out its worst week since December.